 Drug Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
-Adakveo (crizanlizumab- tmca) Endari (L-glutamine) Xromi (hydroxyurea) All other uses of Adakveo (crizanlizumab-tmca) and Endari (L-glutamine) for conditions not outlined in this policy are considered investigational.
-Casgevy (exagamglogene autotemcel)Lyfgenia (lovotibeglogene autotemcel) All other uses of Casgevy (exagamglogene autotemcel) and Lyfgenia (lovotibeglogene autotemcel) for conditions not outlined in this policy are considered investigational.
-Repeat treatment of Casgevy (exagamglogene autotemcel) or Lyfgenia (lovotibeglogene autotemcel) is considered investigational.
+Adakveo (crizani tmca) Endari (L-glutami Xromi (hydroxyu glutamine) for conditions not outlined in this policy are considered investigational.
+Casgevy (exagan autotemcel)Lyfgenia (lovotik autotemcel) Lyfgenia (lovotibeglogene autotemcel) for conditions not Repeat treatment of Casgevy (exagamglogene autotemcel) or Lyfgenia (lovotibeglogene autotemcel) is considered investigational.

 Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews and all other reviews for Adakveo (crizanlizumab-tmca), Endari (L-glutamine), and Xromi (hydroxyurea) may be approved up to 12 months.
 All reviews for Casgevy (exagamglogene autotemcel) or Lyfgenia (lovotibeglogene autotemcel) may be approved as a one-time infusion.
-Re-authorization criteria Non-formulary exception reviews and all other reviews for Adakveo (crizanlizumab-tmca), Endari (L-glutamine), and Xromi (hydroxyurea) may be approved for up to 12 months as long as the drug-specific coverage criteria are met and chart

-Length of Approv al Approval Criteria notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by no increase in the number of vaso-occlusive events in 12 months compared to baseline.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for Adakveo (crizanlizumab-tmca), Endari (L-glutamine), and Xromi (hydroxyurea) may be approved for up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by no increase in the number of vaso-occlusive events in 12 months compared to baseline.
 Repeat treatment with Casgevy (exagamglogene autotemcel) and Lyfgenia (lovotibeglogene autotemcel) is considered investigational.